bhwanip/email-service/ARCHITECTURE.md

 7. **Constraints**:
    a) This solution is not suitable for cross region users, as we are not using a multi regions database, so users outside the database region can face latency with REST api's.
    b) Both the services share a common database schema which leads to some level of coupling between the two.
 In case of two isolated teams managing the services, there are chances of a breaking change being made to the DB.
-   c) In case of failures from both email service providers there can be high delay in deliver of emails.
+   c) In case of failures from both email service providers there can be high delay in delivery of emails.
    d) The REST api's are not secured.